-Andromeda galaxy, closest large spiral | EarthSky.org
+Andromeda galaxy: All you need to know

 In the 1920s Edwin Hubble finally put the matter to rest, when he used Cepheid variable stars within the Andromeda galaxy to determine that it is indeed an island universe residing beyond the bounds of our Milky Way galaxy.

-Andromeda and Milky Way in context.
-The Andromeda galaxy and our Milky Way galaxy reign as the two most massive and dominant galaxies within the Local Group of Galaxies.
+The Andromeda and Milky Way galaxies reign as the two most massive and dominant galaxies within the Local Group of Galaxies.
 The Andromeda Galaxy is the largest galaxy of the Local Group, which, in addition to the Milky Way, also contains the Triangulum Galaxy and about 30 other smaller galaxies.

 Both the Milky Way and the Andromeda galaxies lay claim to about a dozen satellite galaxies.
 Both are some 100,000 light-years across, containing enough mass to make billions of stars.